Normal Growth and Development of Adolescents

 - Set clear rules and be consistent.
 Be a good role model for your child.
 Talk to your child about sex, drugs, and alcohol.

 - Get involved in your child's activities.
-Stay in contact with his teachers.
-Get to know his friends.
-Spend time with him and be there for him.
+Stay in contact with his or her teachers.
+Get to know his or her friends.
+Spend time with him or her and be there for him or her.
 Learn the early signs of drug use, depression, and eating problems, such as anorexia or bulimia.
 This can give you a chance to help your child before problems become serious.